 Under Bernie’s plan, Americans will benefit from the freedom and security that comes with finally separating health insurance from employment.
 That freedom would not only help the American people live happier, healthier and more fulfilling lives, but it would also promote innovation and entrepreneurship in every sector of the economy.
 People would be able to start new businesses, stay home with their children or leave jobs they don’t like knowing that they would still have health care coverage for themselves and their families.
 Employers could be free to focus on running their business rather than spending countless hours figuring out how to provide health insurance to their employees.
 Working Americans wouldn’t have to choose between bargaining for higher wages or better health insurance.
 Parents wouldn’t have to worry about how to provide health insurance to their children.
 Americans would no longer have to fear losing their health insurance if they lose their job, change employment or go part-time.
 Seniors and people with serious or chronic illnesses could afford the medications necessary to keep them healthy without worry of financial ruin.
 Millions of people will no longer have to choose between health care and other necessities like food, heat and shelter, and will have access to services that may have been out of reach, like dental care or long-term care.

-Simply put, Bernie’s plan will provide all Americans with the sense of freedom and peace of mind that comes from knowing you always have access to the health care you need.
+Simply put, Bernie’s plan will provide all Americans with the sense of freedom and peace of mind that comes from knowing that health care is a right to every man, woman and child in this country.

 Bernie’s plan would create a federally administered single-payer health care program.
 Universal single-payer health care means comprehensive coverage for all Americans.
 Bernie’s plan will cover the entire continuum of health care, from inpatient to outpatient care; preventive to emergency care; primary care to specialty care, including long-term and palliative care; vision, hearing and oral health care; mental health and substance abuse services; as well as prescription medications, medical equipment, supplies, diagnostics and treatments.
 Patients will be able to choose a health care provider without worrying about whether that provider is in-network and will be able to get the care they need without having to read any fine print or trying to figure out how they can afford the out-of-pocket costs.